baoilleach/qmspeedtest/README.md

 **Machine:** Description of one CPU and the OS

-**Fancy compiler or maths libraries used when compiling:** Intel libraries in some cases
+**Fancy compiler or maths libraries used when compiling:** Intel compiler?
+MKL?

 ### HF
 <table>